Configuration

 Using a custom config path:

-export SRE_AGENT_CONFIG=/path/to/my-config.yaml
+export SRE_AGENT_CONFIG=/path/to/my-config.toml

 Required¶